dapr/cli/docs/reference/dapr-run.md

 ## Description

-Launches Dapr and your app side-by-side
+Launches Dapr and (optionally) your app side by side

 ## Usage